Why you should be using active learning to build MLRaza Habib

 Labelbox provides interfaces for a variety of image annotations and has recently added support for text as well.
 Unlike Prodigy, Labelbox has been designed with teams of annotators in mind and has more tools for ensuring that your labels are correct.
 They don't have any native support for active learning or model training but do allow you to upload predictions from your model to the annotation interface via API.
 This means that if you have implemented an active learning acquisition function and are training a model, you can set up an active learning loop.
 Though the most of the work is left to you.

-We built Humanloop to solve many of the problems of existing tools.
-Our goal is to make deploying and maintaining natural language models faster and easier than ever before.
+We built humanloop to solve many of the problems of existing tools.
+Our goal is to make deploying and maintaining natural language models faster and easier then ever before.

 Humanloop provides an annotation interface for NLP tasks that lets you train a model as you annotate and uses active learning out of the box.
 We support teams of annotators and have incorporated state of the art techniques for active learning and quality assurance.
 This makes it possible to get real time feedback during training, even when using modern deep models.
 We also make it easy to deploy to an optimised model run-time immediately after training and to even update your data post deployment.

 At Humanloop we think that active learning should be a standard tool for data scientists.
 We also believe that good tools should make this easy.